ZachSaucier/sveltekit-blog/src/lib/posts/2024/subsonic.md

 After poking around for a while I found that when my computer crashes and Subsonic is closed unexpectedly, it massively bloats the `subsonic.data` (for me that's within `C:\subsonic\db\` -- notice that it's a different path than the one before).
 Others have ran into this issue and at least one person fixed it by [trimming down the `.data` file itself](https://dpedu.io/article/2015-08-01/subsonic-database-bloatcorruption) but I couldn't get that approach working due to null values.

 The first time this issue happened I was able to fix it by just bumping up the max amount of RAM Subsonic used.
 The second time it happened I couldn't fix it by further increasing the max RAM.
-When this happened a third time, the error I was receiving was different: It was complaining about NUL values.
+When this happened a third time, the error I was receiving was different: It was complaining about NULL values.

 ### The solution: doing a clean reinstall

 A clean reinstalling fixes all of these issues.
 It's now what I do anytime Subsonic fails to startup, which is a little annoying, but with practice you can get going again in a few minutes.

 **Note:** Before you carry out the steps below, I highly recommend backing up your `subsonic.properties` file from within the `subsonic` directory and all of your playlists!
-I made [a script](https://gist.github.com/ZachSaucier/ecb911278a999b1d4bb505cd5548bb4e) to download all playlists that you have, just make sure the number of playlists is changed to ID number of the most recent playlist that have.
+I made [a script](https://gist.github.com/ZachSaucier/ecb911278a999b1d4bb505cd5548bb4e) to download all playlists that you have, just make sure the number of playlists is changed to ID number of the most recent playlist that you have.

-To do a clean reinstall make sure to delete both the Subsonic application directory (for me that was `C:\Program Files (x86)\Subsonic\`) _and_ the Subsonic personal directory (for me that was `C:\subsonic\`).
+To do a clean reinstall, make sure to delete both the Subsonic application directory (for me that was `C:\Program Files (x86)\Subsonic\`) _and_ the Subsonic personal directory (for me that was `C:\subsonic\`).
 Install using whatever means of installing Subsonic, add your `subsonic.properties` file back to the `subsonic` directory, and then upload your playlists.

 Pro tips for importing playlists more quickly: In `subsonic\jetty\0cfa60\webapp\WEB-INF\jsp\importPlaylist.jsp`, add `style="width:500px;height:500px;"` to the `input` with the type of `file` to make the drag area larger.
 You can also navigate directly to the `http://localhost:4040/importPlaylist.view` to prevent Subsonic from navigating to the playlist that you imported each time!